Statistical Properties of Rectified Flow: Proofs of results in Section

 If \eqref{assump:morse} also holds, we have that

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{teo:CLTlinear}]

-By the bias property in Proposition \ref{prop:linearized}b, \eqref{eq:biasbound}, and the undersmoothing condition $h_n\ll n^{-1/(d-1+2\beta)}$, the second term in the right-hand side above is $o(1)$.
+By the bias property in Proposition \ref{prop:linearized}a, \eqref{eq:biasbound}, and the undersmoothing condition $h_n\ll n^{-1/(d-1+2\beta)}$, the second term in the right-hand side above is $o(1)$.
 We will now apply the Lyapunov CLT \eqref{lemma:lyapunov} to the triangular array

 We can then express

 We will bound $\mathbb{E}\left(||U_{n,i}||^{2+\kappa}\right)$ for any $\kappa>0$.
 To do this, first recall that $||x+y||^{2+\kappa}\lesssim \|x\|^{2+\kappa}+||y||^{2+\kappa}$, so we can analyze $U_{n,i}^1$ and $U_{n,i}^2$ separately.
 Also, recall that for a vector-valued function $f:\mathbb{R}^{d_1}\rightarrow \mathbb{R}^{d_2}$ on a probability space with measure $\mu$ we have